The Currency in Iceland & Guide to the Icelandic Krona

 The banknote is color red.

-Brynjolfur Sveinsson - 1,000 Krona
+Brynjólfur Sveinsson - 1,000 Krona

 Photo from Flickr, by Empyreal.
 No edits made.

-Brynjolfur Sveinsson is a bishop in the 17th century known for his intelligence and stubbornness.
-Aside from that, he's a champion of the clergy and advocates the rights of the people involved.
+Brynjólfur Sveinsson (1605-1675) was a bishop in the 17th century known for his intelligence and stubbornness.
+Aside from that, he was a champion of the clergy and advocated the rights of the people involved.
+In some writings, he's described as a genius debater.

 The 1,000 krona banknote has a predominantly purple color on a multicolored underprint.

-Johannes Kjarval - 2,000 Krona
+Jóhannes Kjarval - 2,000 Krona

 Photo from Flickr, by James McNally.
 No edits made.

-Johannes Kjarval was a pioneer of Icelandic art in the 20th century and one of the most revered artists in Iceland.
+Jóhannes Kjarval was a pioneer of Icelandic art in the 20th century and one of the most revered artists in Iceland.
 He created thousands of artworks, including his interpretation of Iceland's nature.
 Many of these are displayed at the Kjarvalsstadir art museum.
+His artworks include styles from various art movements, such as expressionism, abstract, and cubism.

 The 2,000 krona banknote has a blue-violet and yellow print.